 - Successfully complete degree within the allowable unit cap.

-A full-time undergraduate student is defined as a student enrolled in 12 units per academic quarter, 36 units for the standard academic year.
-The unit requirement for half time is defined as 6 units per quarter, 18 units per year.
+A full-time undergraduate student is defined as a student enrolled in 12 units per academic term, 24 units for the standard academic year.
+The unit requirement for half time is defined as 6 units per term , 12 units per year.

-NOTE: At the end of each academic year, your earned units (including the previous summer) will be added; and your grades will be reviewed.
+NOTE: At the end of each term, your earned units will be assessed; and your grades will be reviewed.
 A percentage will be calculated of all earned units.

 |Class Level||Meets SAP GPA|

-In addition to the GPA for your class level, all students who have been attending for two years or longer (equivalent of six quarters or more) will need to meet the two-year GPA requirement of a 2.0.
+In addition to the GPA for your class level, all students who have been attending for two years or longer (equivalent of four terms or more) will need to meet the two-year GPA requirement of a 2.0.

 Use the GPA calculator to calculate your GPA or to simulate what grade(s) you would need to meet SAP requirements or the conditions of your appeal.